instrumentisto/rust-incubator/0_vocabulary/README.md

 - What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?
 - What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?
 - How code is tested in [Rust]?
 Where should you put tests and why?
-- What is special about slice?
-What is the layout of Rust standard data types?
-Difference between fat and thin pointers?
-- Why does [Rust] have `&str` and `String` types?
-How do they differ?
-When should you use them?
-Why str slice coexists with slice?
-What is the difference between `String` and `Vec`?
 - Is [Rust] an OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have inheritance?
 Is Rust a functional language?
 What variance rules does Rust have?

 After you are done, notify your lead in an appropriate PR (pull request), and they will examine what you have learned.